 Drunk Driving Civil Lawsuits in California

 Injuries caused by a drunk driver are often the subject in civil suits in Los Angeles.
-While the driver can face DUI charges that may result in serious legal penalties, they can also face civil liability from the victim who has a legal right to pursue a claim in civil court in order to recover monetary damages.
+While the driver can face DUI charges that may result in severe legal penalties, they can also face civil liability from the victim who has a legal right to pursue a civil court claim to recover monetary damages.

-It's important to note that any civil lawsuit for drunk driving injuries are a completely different process from a criminal proceeding the drunk driver could potentially face.
+It's important to note that any civil lawsuit for drunk driving injuries is entirely different from a criminal proceeding the drunk driver could face.

-An individual can face driving under the influence charges even if there was no accident or injuries involved.
+An individual could face driving under the influence charges even if no accident or injuries were involved.

-A separate civil lawsuit due to drunk driving can come in the form of an injury lawsuit which is filed by the victim of a drunk driver.
-In an unfortunate case of a fatality, the victim's relatives can file a suit to recover damages.
+A separate civil lawsuit due to drunk driving can come in the form of an injury lawsuit which the victim of drunk driver files.
+In an unfortunate fatality case, the victim's relatives can file a suit to recover damages.

-If you sustained injuries caused by a drunk driver, a civil lawsuit can sometimes be your only course of action in an attempt to recover your cost for medical treatment, damaged property, lost wages or any other economic damages.
+Suppose you sustained injuries caused by a drunk driver.
+In that case, a civil lawsuit can sometimes be your only course of action in an attempt to recover your cost for medical treatment, damaged property, lost wages, or any other economic damages.

 You may also be able to recover non-economic damages, such as pain and suffering.